Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the text generation block to the canvas

-Search for the Text generation block in the blueprints toolkit on the left side of the page.
+Search for the Text generation block in the block library.
 Then click and drag the Text generation block onto the canvas.

 2

-Click on the Text generation block you just added to open its settings.
+Click the Text generation block you just added to edit its settings.
+Update the following settings:

-Enter the following under Prompt.
-This prompt references the research_paper and persona state variables, which you set up in the UI.
+• Prompt: Enter the following prompt.
+This prompt references the meeting_notes and summary_format state variables, which you set up in the UI.
+It instructs the agent to summarize the meeting notes and defines the different formats.

 The block should now look like this:

-Add the set state block for the summary results
+Add the set state block for the summary result

 1